 - Boundary Amendment Document – Information about the Boundary amendment.

 - Post-Consultation Report and Impact Assessment – Overview of the consultation outcomes, and an assessment of the environmental, social and economic costs and benefits of the designation.

 - JNCC's formal conservation advice for this site is accessible in the Conservation Advice section below.

 These documents are available on JNCC's Resource Hub.

-An amendment to the site boundary for Scanner Pockmark was consulted on in 2017 and approved and submitted to the European Commission in September 2018.
+Original boundary: An amendment to the site boundary for Scanner Pockmark was consulted on in 2017.
+This was approved by the UK Government and European Commission in September 2018.
 More information, and the original documents for the site, can be found in the SAC consultation archive (available on The National Archives website).

 Last updated: October 2018